 Voting and counting - how to guide

 Voting is compulsory in NT Local Government (Council) elections.
-The voting system used is full preferential voting where the voter must mark a number '1' on the ballot paper next to their most preferred candidate, and the numbers '2', '3' and so on against all the other candidates on the ballot paper until all the boxes have been numbered in order of the voter's choice.
+The voting system used is full preferential voting where you must mark a number '1' on the ballot paper next to your most preferred candidate, and the numbers '2', '3' and so on against all the other candidates on the ballot paper until all the boxes have been numbered in order of your choice.

 Proportional Representation electoral system